wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 3. Problem Statement

-   While negative (non-existence) information of DNS caching mechanism has been known as DNS negative cache [RFC2308], it requires exact matching in most cases.
-Assume that "example.com" zone doesn't have names such as "a.example.com" and "b.example.com".
-When a full-
+   The current DNS negative cache caches negative (non-existent) information, and requires an exact match in most instances [RFC2308].
+   Assume that "example.com" zone doesn't have names such as